EPCCed/green-hpc/lectures/1-introduction/README.md

 # What is Green HPC?

 - Green HPC is carbon-efficient use of HPC.
-  - Patterns of usage that emit the least carbon possible.
+  - It concerns patterns of usage that emit the least carbon possible.
-  - Applies also to the construction and decommissioning of a HPC system.
+  - It Applies also to the construction and decommissioning of a HPC system.

 - There are three strategies for reducing carbon emissions produced by HPC.